karathiya/kansaraonline/README.md

  - This create the optimized code for the project and puts it in the build folder

 ### Running the optimized code
- - Run the optimize project from the build folder with `gulp serve-build`
+ - Run the optimize project from the build folder with `gulp serve -build`

 ## Exploring HotTowel
 HotTowel Angular starter project